 To ensure you are buying a brand that is not cross-contaminated, always check the Catering List.
 There are a number of suppliers of gluten-free flours distributing to locations around Ireland.

 Even if an ingredient does not contain any of these items it may still not be gluten-free due to cross-contamination.
 Always check the Catering List and Reference Sheet.

 Codex wheat starch is wheat starch which has been processed to lower the level of gluten.
-It is used to make special gluten-free products such as bread, cakes, biscuits, etc. Wheat starch is not gluten-free unless it is Codex Alimentarius Standard and is labelled ‘gluten-free.
+It is used to make special gluten-free products such as bread, cakes, biscuits, etc. Codex wheat starch is not gluten-free unless it is Codex Alimentarius Standard of below 20ppm and is labelled ‘gluten-free.
 Under EU Legislation Gluten Free is less than 20ppm and considered safe for people with Coeliac Disease.